Skip to content

 18-Month Sleep Regression (Most Brutal)

 What's happening: MASSIVE brain development.
 Language explosion (learning 10+ new words/week), separation anxiety peaks, molars coming in, increased mobility (climbing, running).
 Sleep symptoms: Waking 1-3x/night after months of sleeping through.
 Resisting bedtime.
 Early morning wake-ups (5 AM party time!).
 Fighting naps.
 Duration: 2-6 weeks.
-Survival strategy: Stay consistent with bedtime routine.
+Survival strategy: Stay consistent with the bedtime routine.
 Don't start new sleep crutches (rocking, co-sleeping) you don't want long-term.
 Offer extra comfort during the day.
-Teething pain relief if needed (Tylenol/Motrin with pediatrician approval).
+Use teething pain relief if needed (Tylenol or Motrin with pediatrician approval).

 2